Multilevel Control Functional: Introduction

+Motivated by the above insights and unsolved problems, we propose a broadly applicable extension of control variates that integrates the strengths of control variates and multi-fidelity methods, in a manner analogous to multilevel Monte Carlo \citep{giles2008multilevel,giles2015multilevel}.
+In particular, we focus on non-parametric Stein-based control variates, control functionals (CFs), which naturally lead to a novel class of estimators named \textbf{\textit{Multilevel Control Functionals}} (\textbf{MLCFs}).
+By leveraging the multi-fidelity structure alongside a derived variance bound allows us to assign the optimal sample sizes across all fidelity levels.
+Meanwhile, as we shown in \Cref{sec:method} and \Cref{sec:example}, MLCFs are widely applicable.
+It can be applied to inference problems under un-normalized densities which are common in Bayesian inference, and can also be extended to variational inference as shown in this work.

-Although there are some related methods, they have various restrictions and are not widely applicable.
-Multilevel Bayesian quadrature \citep{li2023multilevel} combines Bayesian quadrature and MLMC.
-This method can only be applied to specific pairs of kernels and distributions.
-Thus, it is not widely suitable for Bayesian inference with posterior distributions.
-Existing multilevel control variates are tailored for specific cases and thus are not widely applicable. \citet{nobile2015multi} used the solution to an auxiliary diffusion problem with smoothed coefficient to be the control variate for the original problem, which was only applicable to specific partial differential equations. \citet{fairbanks2017low} focused on using a low-rank representation for the high-fidelity models among each two consecutive multifidelity models to construct a control variate. \citet{geraci2017multifidelity} used a simplified physical model to construct control variates for the original complex real-world physical model, which required additional expert knowledge.
+\paragraph{Limitations of Previous Techniques} Although several related methods exist, their practical use is often constrained by inherent limitations.
+For example, \citep{li2023multilevel} combined Bayesian quadrature with MLMC, but the method was restricted to specific kernel-distribution pairs and was not suitable for complex distributions such as unnormalized distributions in Bayesian inference.
+Similarly, existing works on multilevel control variates are tailored for specific cases. \citet{nobile2015multi} used the solution to an auxiliary diffusion problem with smoothed coefficients as the control variate, which was only applicable to specific partial differential equations. \citet{fairbanks2017low} used a low-rank representation for high-fidelity models to construct a control variate. \citet{geraci2017multifidelity} used a simplified physical model, which required additional expert knowledge.
+In contrast, the proposed MLCFs are broadly applicable and can be implemented without reliance on domain-specific expertise.

-In contrast, the proposed MLCF does not require any additional expert knowledge for implementation.
-It can be used for Baysian inference with unnormalized density.
-It also has a faster convergence rate when the dimensionality is not very high and when both the integrand function and the density are smooth.
-These properties make MLCF widely applicable and easy to implement.
+\paragraph{Our Contributions} In summary, the main contributions of this work are: (i) We propose a novel variance reduction method, MLCFs, which leverages both the multi-fidelity structure of integrands and CFs, and is broadly applicable; (ii) We provide theoretical variance bounds as well as theoretical optimal sample sizes for MLCFs in \Cref{sec:method}; (iii) We extend MLCFs for variational inference in \Cref{sec:method} and \Cref{sec:example}; (iv) We demonstrate that MLCFs are widely applicable through a series of carefully designed experiments in \Cref{sec:example}.